 Return the None value if there is overflow with the checked_* methods.

-Return the value and a boolean indicating whether there was overflow with the overflowing_* methods.
+Return the value and a Boolean indicating whether there was overflow with the overflowing_* methods.

 Saturate at the value’s minimum or maximum values with the saturating_* methods.